 An addiction to Tramadol is usually accompanied by intense withdrawal symptoms that begin if the drug is discontinued abruptly.
 Research has concluded that a physical addiction is apparent with continued usage, and will alter the pathways to pain in the brain.
-It is a narcotic and if the abuser chooses to get off of the drug, it should be closely monitored by a rehabilitation center, such as Best Drug Rehabilitation, who can offer them adequate medical attention during the withdrawal process and thereafter.
+It is a narcotic and if the abuser chooses to get off of the drug, it should be closely monitored by a rehabilitation center who can offer adequate medical attention during the withdrawal process and thereafter.

 Tramadol Addiction Signs

-The prolonged use of Tramadol will cause the development of a tolerance to the drug, which in turn, causes them to take more to stop pain.
-Symptoms from withdrawal of Tramadol include:
+The prolonged use of Tramadol will cause the development of a tolerance to the drug, which in turn, causes them to take more to stop the pain.
+Symptoms from the withdrawal of Tramadol include:

 - Breathing problems

 Withdrawal symptoms are an obvious indication that an addiction is present.
 There will also be a strong craving for the drug once withdrawal symptoms are present.
 Tramadol is an opioid and it carries several risks when taken compulsively.
 It will cause respiratory depression and distress, nausea, and cause psychological problems like other habit-forming opiates.